Goran Popov

-Life and career
+Club career

-Popov was born in Strumica, Socialist Republic of Macedonia, SFR Yugoslavia and played football with local club Belasica making six appearances as the side finished second in the First Macedonian Football League.
-He moved on to Greek side Proodeftiki and then AEK Athens.
+Popov was started his football career in 2002 with local club Belasica making six appearances as the side finished second in the First Macedonian Football League.
+In 2002 he was loaned to Greek side Proodeftiki.
+On 9 January 2004 he was loaned to another Greek club, AEK Athens for a fee of €50,000 and a buy-out option.
 His time at Athens was short and after eight matches he left for Red Star Belgrade where he made his debut away at PSV Eindhoven in the UEFA Champions League as Red Star lost 5–0.
 Injuries prevented him from making at impact with Red Star and he joined Polish side Odra Wodzisław on loan.
 At the end of the 2004–05 season Popov returned to Greek football with Egaleo spending two seasons there and then one season with Levadiakos.
 In 2008, he made the move to Dutch football with Heerenveen where he won the KNVB Cup in 2009 and impressed enough in European football to earn a move to Ukrainian giants Dynamo Kyiv in June 2010.

 On 10 August 2012, Popov initially signed for English Premier League side Stoke City on a season long loan deal, but the move fell through after he failed to be granted a UK work permit.
 On deadline day, Popov received a UK work permit and he signed instead on a season-long loan for West Bromwich Albion.
 After Artim Šakiri, Goran Popov is the second Macedonian football player who has ever played at West Bromwich Albion.

 On 3 February 2013, Popov was dismissed by referee Mark Clattenburg for allegedly spitting at fullback Kyle Walker, in a game that ended 1-0 to Tottenham Hotspur.

 On 9 July 2013, Popov signed a one-year loan deal to return to West Bromwich Albion.

 On 18 September, Popov signed a three-year contract with Vardar for undisclosed fee.
 At the end of the 2018–19 season, Popov's contract with Vardar expired and he retired from football.

 International career

-Goran Popov has been part of the Macedonian U-19 and U-21 teams before making his debut senior for the Macedonian national team in June 2004 in a friendly match against Estonia.
+Goran Popov has been part of the Macedonian U19 and U21 teams before making his debut senior for the Macedonian national team in June 2004 in a friendly match against Estonia.
 He has earned a total of 46 caps, scoring 2 goals and his final international was a May 2014 friendly against Cameroon.

 In addition to Macedonian, he also holds Bulgarian citizenship.